akhileshappala/complete-Angular-project/README.md

-#Angular project - convering all concepts
+#Angular project - Below concepts are covered

-This project was build on Angular, covering all the concepts of angular framework
+This project was build on Angular, covering the concepts of angular framework

 Concepts covered :
 <ul>